 this lightweight script creates a button grid with as many buttons you like.
 By default there are 4 buttons in a row but you can adjust the matrix (row number and column number) by simply changing a few variables.
 You can also adjust the button widths & heights, you can position the whole matrix and use custom button images.
 This matrix is useful to create scrollable areas or a pagination area like selectable tag filters or fx racks (as seen in many modern Kontakt libraries)

 In the last article we’ve learned a basic round robin function via groups.
 Now we create a more complex round robin application.
 A simple guitar engine, containing 3 different instruments (acoustic guitar, flageolett & fx guitar).
-They can be activated via special instrument buttons.
-So this time we nee to create a matrix that only the activated instrument groups are played (containing 4 round robin groups for each instrument)
+So this time we need to create a matrix so that the activated instruments are played round robin (see video)

 With samplers (or other software instruments) round robin basically means sound variations.
 Imagine you are picking a guitar!
 Your single picks will never sound the same since you always pick the strings slightly different.
 We can simulate that “humanization” by simply randomly varying between a few sound variations which we all have to recorded of course.
 So each time you hit a key on your keyboard another sound variation is played.
 Thereby the same variation shall not be played twice one after another.